-Task 1: Template Method vs Template Class
+Task 1 Template Method vs Template Class

-Suppose you have to write a tool for architects that visualizes buildings of different types.
+This exercise focuses on patterns for variability as introduced in the Gang of Four book [1].
+Consider, for example, you have to write a tool for architects that visualizes buildings of different types.
 Usually, a building is structured from levels, levels are structured from corridors, and corridors from rooms.

-There are different classes of buildings: skyscrapers, bungalows, 1- and 2-family houses.
+There are different classes of buildings: skyscrapers, bungalows, and huts.